RikiHoang/RikiHoang/README.md

 - 👋 Hi, I’m @RikiHoang
 - 👀 I’m interested in ...
 IT
 - 🌱 I’m currently learning ...
 SRE/Devops
 - 💞️ I’m looking to collaborate on ...
-SRE/Devops
+Anything
 - 📫 How to reach me ... rickkihoang@gmail.com

 <!---